 DALLAS, TX May 24, 2016/PRNewswire/ —

 “The key to achieving a low cost structure in telecommunications is taking advantage of massive economies of scale – that means large platforms, redundancy of data centers, cloud computing and storage, using the internet (internet telephony) to the maximum extent possible, efficient computer languages, and management of troubles remotely through a Network Operations Center (NOC).
-We use all of these proven high-tech methods to allow inmates to maintain their relationships via audio and video calling,” said Smith.
+We use all of these proven high-tech methods to allow Incarcerated Individuals to maintain their relationships via audio and video calling,” said Smith.

 The term VoIP specifically refers to the provisioning of communications services (voice, fax, SMS, voice messaging) over data networks, rather than via the public switched telephone network (PSTN).
 The steps and principles involved in originating VoIP telephone calls are similar to traditional digital telephony and involve signaling, channel setup, digitization of the analog voice signals, and encoding.
 Instead of being transmitted over a circuit-switched network, however, the digital information is packetized, and transmission occurs as IP packets over a packet-switched network.
 Such transmission entails careful considerations about resource management different from time-division multiplexing (TDM) networks.